Protecting Communities & the Environment from Landfills, Transfer Stations, and Material Recovery (Recycling) Facilities

 Most of the solid waste from our homes, businesses, schools, etc. goes to a municipal landfill.
 Highly toxic waste can go to a hazardous waste landfill.
 Debris from building projects and raising existing structures may go to a construction and demolition debris landfill.
 And incinerator or power plant residue will likely end up in fly ash landfill.

 The potential public health effects of these and other landfill types differs.
-The focus of this document is the first category – the municipal landfill.
+The focus of this webpage is the first category – the municipal landfill.
 Most of the adverse health effects are attributable to pollutants released to the air.

-In a number of cases it’s cheaper to bury waste then to set up the collection and processing facilities required to recycle and compost waste then deliver it to locations where these materials can be put to constructive use.
+In a number of cases it’s cheaper to landfill waste then to set up the collection and processing facilities required to recycle and compost waste then deliver it to locations where these materials can be put to constructive use.
 A missing factor from waste management decision-making is the public health costs of landfills.
-The goal of this document is to provide a starting point for those concerned about landfills to demand factoring in this cost.
+The goal of this webpage is to provide a starting point for those concerned about landfills to demand factoring in this cost.

 In the interest of full disclosure, the author of this webpage – CEDS president Richard Klein – is not an expert on landfills or public health.
 And some might say that I make money by helping those concerned about landfills.